-- receive a copy of and read Keeping Children Safe in Education Part one: Safeguarding information for all staff so that they understand their role and responsibilities with regard to safeguarding and child protection, and staff who work directly with pupils receive a copy of and read Keeping Children Safe in Education Annex B; staff who do not work directly with children will read either Part 1 or Annex A as determined by the DSL dependent on their roles, responsibilities and contact with children. - be familiar with and understand the school's safeguarding and child protection policy and procedures, including issues of confidentiality; - have an attitude of 'it could happen here' where safeguarding is concerned; - be aware of the different types of abuse and alert to signs of abuse; - be aware of, and understand their obligation to fulfil, other safeguarding and welfare responsibilities including, but not limited to: - Children missing education - Child Sexual Exploitation (CSE) - Child criminal exploitation - o Child-on-child sexual abuse. - Honour Based Violence (HBV) including Female Genital Mutilation (FGM) and forced marriage - Domestic abuse and violence - Children at risk of radicalisation
+- receive a copy of and read Keeping Children Safe in Education Part one: Safeguarding information for all staff so that they understand their role and responsibilities with regard to safeguarding and child protection, and staff who work directly with pupils receive a copy of and read Keeping Children Safe in Education Annex B; staff who do not work directly with children will read either Part 1 or Annex A as determined by the DSL dependent on their roles, responsibilities and contact with children. - be familiar with and understand the school's safeguarding and child protection policy and procedures, including issues of confidentiality; - have an attitude of 'it could happen here' where safeguarding is concerned; - be aware of the different types of abuse and alert to signs of abuse; - be aware of, and understand their obligation to fulfil, other safeguarding and welfare responsibilities including, but not limited to: - Children missing or absent from education - Child Sexual Exploitation (CSE) - Child Criminal Exploitation (CCE) - Child-on-child sexual abuse.

-- o Peer on peer / child on child abuse - Sexual violence and sexual harassment between children in school - Online safety and online abuse - o Children with family members in prison - Homelessness; - be aware that children can abuse children; this is referred to as child-on-child abuse; - understand that children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful; - respond to the signs of abuse at the earliest opportunity; - identify children who may benefit from early help; - know how to raise concerns about a pupil; - deal with disclosures as advised, but not investigate; - record concerns on CPOMS or a 'Cause for Concern' form; - discuss any safeguarding or child protection pupil concerns with the Designated Safeguarding Lead or wider safeguarding team; - be aware that children who suffer or are likely to suffer significant harm must be reported to children's social services immediately; - be aware that anyone can make a referral to children's social services; - be involved with appropriate ongoing monitoring and recording to support implementation of individual programmes; - understand the school's expectation with regard to the use of mobile phones and image recording devices as detailed both in Appendix H and separately in the school's Electronic communications and internet acceptable use policy and online safety policy; - ensure that all visitors to the site are duly signed in at Reception and accompanied at all times on school premises; - read, understand and comply with the Gateways Staff Code of Conduct and Practice which outlines staff expectations.
+- Honour Based Violence (HBV) including Female Genital Mutilation (FGM) and forced marriage - o Domestic abuse and violence - o Children at risk of radicalisation - Peer on peer / child on child abuse - o Sexual violence and sexual harassment between children in school - o Online safety and online abuse - o Children with family members in prison - Homelessness; - be aware that children can abuse children; this is referred to as child-on-child abuse; - be aware that children absent from education or missing/absconding during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation or child criminal exploitation. - understand that children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful; - respond to the signs of abuse at the earliest opportunity; - identify children who may benefit from early help; - know how to raise concerns about a pupil; - deal with disclosures as advised, but not investigate; - record concerns on CPOMS or a 'Cause for Concern' form; - discuss any safeguarding or child protection pupil concerns with the Designated Safeguarding Lead or wider safeguarding team; - be aware that children who suffer or are likely to suffer significant harm must be reported to children's social services immediately; - be aware that anyone can make a referral to children's social services; - be involved with appropriate ongoing monitoring and recording to support implementation of individual programmes; - understand the school's expectation with regard to the use of mobile phones and image recording devices as detailed both in Appendix G and separately in the school's Electronic communications and internet acceptable use policy and E-Safety policy; - ensure that all visitors to the site are duly signed in at Reception and accompanied at all times on school premises; - read, understand and comply with the Gateways Staff Code of Conduct and Practice which outlines staff expectations.